mwaldropdatastax/ds-docker-demo/README.md

 https://hub.docker.com/r/datastax/dse-studio/

+#### Install:

 1) Download and install Docker on the Mac.
+I haven't tested on a PC, but should work in a similar way.
+I suppose the script would need some attention.

 2) Go to https://store.docker.com/ and register an ID.
 You must authenticate using an ID to download the DSE image.

 3) Login to the docker store (enter credentials created in step 2)
 ```
 docker login